dfm/emcee/docs/user/install.rst

 Since emcee is a pure Python module, it should be pretty easy to install.
 All you'll need `numpy <http://numpy.scipy.org/>`_.

+.. note:: For pre-release versions of emcee, you need to follow the
+    instructions in :ref:`source`.

 Package managers
 ----------------